Frequently Asked Questions

 Find specific eligibility requirements and a list of participating mortgage servicers at www.hawaiicommunitylending.com/grants-loans.

 Once you submit your intake to a Financial Opportunity Center, you will be asked to complete a pre- screening Homeowner Questionnaire.

 The Questionnaire will inform you if you qualify for the Homeowner Assistance Fund.

 It will also tell you and Hawaiian Community Assets the best next step and resources to address your situation.

 To apply – call 808.587.7656, email HAF [at] hawaiianCommunity.net or visit www.hawaiicommunitylending.com/grants-loans/

 Copies of financial documents will be required.

 Send a Participating Servicer Request Letter to your servicer that encourages them to sign up to participate.

 All it takes is 4 easy steps to make you eligible for the Homeowner Assistance Fund.
 The more homeowners who submit letters to their servicer, the more likely they will be to participate.

-No, you do not have to be past due on your mortgage to be eligible for the program.
+Yes, you have to be past due on your mortgage to be eligible for the program.
 Once you complete the application to enroll in a Hawaiian Community Assets Financial Opportunity Center, you will receive a Homeowner Questionnaire that will guide you on the best next step to resolve your mortgage issues.